BabaVictim/MM2Wild-Jackpot-Shit/README.md

 ## Tampermonkey (browser extension)
 1. Search up "Tampermonkey" and itll take you to the browser individual extension-store which allows you to install tampermonkey.
 2. On tampermonkey => new userscript => replace **the whole** template which was initialized with the script.
-And the last step is to give Tampermonkey premission to run scripts
+Last step is to give Tampermonkey premission to run scripts
 3. Navigate to chrome://extensions (link)
 4. Turn on developer mode.
 5. Click "Details" at the tampermonkey extension => turn on "Allow User Scripts"